 You can also go for a short hike to a small waterfall and natural hot spring down in the forest at the hotel (we didn’t have time for this – hoping to visit next time!).

 6. Fairmont Funtasia Fun Park

 The Fairmont Funtasia Fun Park is aimed at families and is located about 20 minutes from Invermere.
-Spend an afternoon here enjoying the bumper cars, mini golf, a petting zoo, and have a ton of fun!
+Spend an afternoon here enjoying the bumper cars, mini-golf, a petting zoo, and have a ton of fun!

 7. Explore Radium Hot Springs

-The town of Radium Hot Springs is ~ 15 minutes from Invermere, and here you can pay to visit a commercial hot springs (starting at $7.46 for adults and $6.09 for kids/youth), and walk the town and explore the shops!
+The town of Radium Hot Springs is ~ 15 minutes from Invermere, and here you can pay to visit a commercial hot spring (starting at $7.46 for adults and $6.09 for kids/youth), and walk the town and explore the shops!